 - Eat real food.

-- General Guidelines: 80% of body composition success is determined by diet.
-Limit processed carbohydrate intake (hence, insulin production), and obtain sufficient fat and protein to fuel and rebuild.
+- General Guidelines: 80% of body composition success is determined by your way of eating.
+Limit processed carbohydrate intake (hence, insulin production), and obtain sufficient health fat and protein to fuel and rebuild.

-- Meat, fish, poultry, eggs, vegetables, fruit, nuts and seeds, high quality fats
+- Focus on Vegetables, meat, fish, poultry, eggs, fruit, nuts and seeds, high quality fats

 - A moderate intake of high-fat dairy products (if you’re lactose tolerant)

-- Supplemental carbs (for heavy exercisers and growing youth), and occasional sensible indulgences such as red wine and dark chocolate.
+- Supplemental carbs (for heavy exerciser and growing youth), and occasional sensible indulgences such as red wine and dark chocolate.

 - Avoid sugar, grains, unhealthy fats, beans/legumes.

 - Dairy: Most commercial dairy products are unhealthy for everyone – laden with hormones and other impurities.
-Butter and heavy cream are the preferred forms of dairy, if you are lactose tolerant.
+Butter and heavy cream are the preferred forms of dairy, should you be lactose tolerant.

 - Align your carbohydrate intake with your weight goals and activity levels.

-- Carbs: 50-100 grams/day (or less) = accelerated fat loss.
-100-150 grams/day = effortless weight maintenance.
-Heavy exercisers can increase carb intake as needed to replace glycogen stores on big training days.
+- Carbs: 50 grams/day (or less) = accelerated fat loss.
+50-100 grams/day = effortless weight maintenance.
+A heavy exerciser can increase carbohydrate intake as needed to replace glycogen stores on big training days.

 - Fat: Enjoy freely but sensibly for balance of caloric needs and high dietary satisfaction levels.